Mishalzeera/bluebird-blackjack/README.md

 - The speed of the animation rendering was painfully slow.
-The author solved this with the help of the Netlify support staff, who sent the author the Squoosh app, which allows for image size reduction to a significant degree.
+The author solved this with the help of the Netlify support staff, who sent the author the Squoosh app (www.squoosh.app - highly recommended), which allows for image size reduction to a significant degree.
 This helped considerably with the animation.

 - The card speed, however, was unfixeable.
 It may be a function of having the cards array in a buffer state at all times, which may be solved by having some